Binstead: History

 Binstead is recorded in 1086 in the Domesday Book as Benestede.
 It became known for the quality of its limestone which led to a local quarrying industry, the result of which is still visible in the village's landscape and place names.
-The nearby Quarr Abbey takes its name from ‘quarry’ and the suffix ‘pitts’ is occasionally found in house and road names.
+The nearby Quarr Abbey takes its name from the Old French for quarry (quarr(i)ere) and the suffix 'pitts' is occasionally found in house and road names.
 The quarries were known as pits.

 Though there are reports that it has been quarried as far back as the Roman occupation, the earliest recorded quarrying was by the first Norman Bishop of Winchester, Walkelin, who was granted half a hide (60 acres) of land by William the Conqueror.
 He used the stone to construct Winchester Cathedral starting in 1079.
 Subsequently, the stone was used in the building of Chichester Cathedral, Romsey Abbey and part of the Tower of London.

 During the Napoleonic War Daniel List, a local shipwright, successfully carried out shipbuilding at Binstead for the Royal Navy, comprising three 36-gun frigates - HMS Magicienne in 1812, and HMS Tagus and HMS Tiber in 1813.

 By 1905 the parish had 1,206 acres of land.

 In 1931 the parish had a population of 906.
 On 1 April 1933 the parish was abolished and merged with Ryde and Newport.

 In the nineteenth century, Ulysses Burgh, 2nd Baron Downes, and his wife Christopheria had a holiday home in the village, Binstead Lodge.
 It was destroyed by fire in 1851, and replaced by Binstead House, now known as The Keys and listed at Grade II.